mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

   }'
 ```

 Note that you can send to many addresses at once.
-It is also possible to specify which addresses are used to spend funds from by specifying a list of `utxoIds` in `options`.
+It is also possible to specify which unspent outputs are used to send funds from by specifying a list of `utxoIds` in `options`.

 Response: